ReneSchimmelpfennig/GTA-IV-PS3Decode/README.md

   BUILD.md        building the ASI
 ```

-### Files you must add yourself

-These are referenced by the tools but are **not** included (they are part of your
-own toolchain and/or contain data tied to your game install):
+### Tools

+These tools are included and used to create Frankenstein RPFs that contain PS3 audio but adhere to PC RPF standards:

 - `tools/rpf3.py` — RPF3 reader/writer + AES key extraction
 - `tools/rage_aud_deinterleave.py` — PS3 ivaud → per-channel mono MP3